DaRealFreak/watcher-go/README.md

 It will download any detected item and update the index in the database on completion of the download.

 ## Dependencies
+Optional dependencies (some functionality may not be accessible without):
 - [ImageMagick](https://imagemagick.org/) - for image to animation conversions (currently only used by the pixiv module).
 Windows will try to execute `magick.exe convert`(default for a [chocolately](https://chocolatey.org/) installation), other operating systems `convert`
 - [FFmpeg](https://ffmpeg.org/) - for video to animation conversion (currently only used by the pixiv module)